RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 ## Land of Assembly
 Rust is a native language that compiles down to assembly.
-An assembly program is generally divided three sections:
+An assembly program is generally divided into three sections:

 - data
 - bss